microsoft/TaskWeaver/website/docs/experience.md

 5. When user send a similar query to TaskWeaver, it will retrieve the relevant experience and load it into the system prompt (for Planner and CodeInterpreter).
 In this way, the experience can be used to guide the future conversation.

-## Example
+## A walk-through example

 1. Start a new conversation with TaskWeaver.
 Send a request "calculate the mean value of ./project/sample_data/data_demo.csv" to TaskWeaver.
 2. You will find TaskWeaver made a mistake, calculating the mean value of the non-numerical column.
-After several rounds of conversation, TaskWeaver just fixed this issue.
+After several attempts, TaskWeaver fixed this issue.
 ```
 =========================================================
  _____         _     _       __